More Than Somewhat – The Very Best of Steve Harley

-More Than Somewhat – The Very Best of Steve Harley is a compilation album by Steve Harley, which was released by EMI in 1998.
+More Than Somewhat – The Very Best of Steve Harley is a compilation album by Steve Harley, released by EMI on 23 March 1998.
 It features sixteen tracks recorded by Cockney Rebel, Steve Harley & Cockney Rebel and Harley as a solo artist, spanning from Cockney Rebel's 1973 debut album The Human Menagerie to Harley's 1996 solo album Poetic Justice.
 At least one song from each studio album is included, with the exception of Harley's 1979 album The Candidate.

 More Than Somewhat – The Very Best of Steve Harley was the first Steve Harley/Cockney Rebel compilation to be released in the UK since 1992's Make Me Smile – The Best of Steve Harley and Cockney Rebel.
-More Than Somewhat was released in March 1998 and gave Harley his first appearance in the UK Albums Chart since Steve Harley & Cockney Rebel's 1977 album Face to Face: A Live Recording.
+It gave Harley his first appearance in the UK Albums Chart since Steve Harley & Cockney Rebel's 1977 album Face to Face: A Live Recording.
 The compilation reached number 82 and remained in the top 100 for two weeks.